Switcheo/neo-relayer/README.md

   "WalletFile": "./poly_test.dat",                                  // poly chain wallet file "NeoWalletFile": "neo_test.json",                                 // neo chain wallet file "NeoJsonRpcUrls": ["http://seed10.ngd.network:20332"],            // neo node rpc urls (can specify multiple to broadcast to multiple nodes).
 First node will be used to get UTXO
+  "NeoBroadcastCount": 4,                                           // maximum number of nodes to broadcast a transaction to when using SendITxToMultipleNEONodes
   "NeoChainID": 5,                                                  // neo chain id
   "NeoCCMC": "07946635d87e4120164835391e33a114135b69e1",            // neo ccmc script hash in little endian "SpecificContracts": ["19cd39b09acc059ef6cc92bf2aff80baae2533d2]"],// the specific contracts you want to monitor, eg. lock proxy, if empty, everything will be relayed